RF Distribution and filtering

 the signal levels being fed to the RTL-SDR.
 Using a single

-potentiometer, this attenuator is not a "constant impedance" device, but it does
+potentiometer, this attenuator is not a "constant impedance" device,

 provide an "approximate" load for the filters to preserve their general